You may have heard of the legendary naturalSort in JavaScript.

 What if we just automatically fit a line through the words, and use that as the order vector?
 This eliminates the bias of human-curated anchor words.

 I kept adding ordinals until I got to 10th which failed.
-Still impressive.
+Impressive.

-Line fitting should work better for longer sequences in theory.
+Maybe line fitting works better for longer sequences.
 More data points, better line.

 Note that there is a 50% chance for the order to flip because the direction is arbitrary.
-The PCA algorithm could choose either of the two opposing vectors that represent the same line.
+Any line fitting algorithm can choose either of two opposing vectors that represent the same line.

 Natural sorting showdown